How can I get the permanent residence permit?

 8. Send your application or deliver it to the office

 • Check carefully if your application and the necessary documents are complete.
-You can also ask someone for help or contact an advisory center.29If you are missing a few months of residence or pension insurance, you can ask your immigration authority if you can still submit the application.
+You can also ask someone for help or contact an advisory center.29If you are missing a few months of residence or pension insurance, you may possibly still be able to submit the application.
 This also applies if you are missing a document (e.g., the B1 certificate).
 In that case, attach a document stating what you will send later (e.g., appointment booking for the B1 exam).

 • Pay the fee (113 to 147 euros), if required by the immigration authority.